 The Two Main Reasons for Back Discomfort

 There are two main reasons why your back could normally hurt when lying down.
 Either you may notice a dull aching feeling in your spine, or a sharp pain in the lower back.
 The first of these reasons usually occurs if you’re generally not an active person or not based in a desk job where you may experience tighter hip flexors than that of someone who doesn’t spend a large portion of the day sat in a desk chair.
 If you are experiencing a dull aching feeling, it would be most likely down to your back dropping into flexion, meaning that the lower back becomes more rounded inwards than it’s used to being during the day.
 When this happens, the curve in your lower back drops and applies pressure onto the discs in the spine and puts more pressure on your lower back than it’s perhaps used to.
 In order to avoid feeling this type of pain when lying on your back, you may find that there needs to be more support in your lower back.
 The same type of feeling can often affect the neck, as they have a similar natural curve.
 Likewise in this situation where you may find opting for an orthopaedic pillow may help to provide the support you may need in the neck, you may just need some extra support in the lower back to help ease the pain.
 The discs in your spine need to be in a neutral and relaxed position, rather than compressed.
+There are specific exercises you can do at home to help alleviate the pressure in the discs of your lower back and you can learn more about those further down on this page.

 Sharp Pain in the Lower Back